Spaces And Organizations

 A Space sits inside an Organization.
 Think of the Organization as the container and Spaces as the rooms inside it.

-Each Space operates independently with its own set of:
+Each Space operates independently with its own:

 • Social profiles